 4. Eat healthy

-This might function as a replacement activity for the time you spend drinking.
-Exercise also has the ability to turn our attention to how we look.
+Excercise might function as a replacement activity for the time you spend drinking.
+Exercise also can turn our attention to how we look.
 This, in turn, helps us be more aware of our habits.
 People who exercise often will always look for ways to look even better.

 6. Treat your skin right!